 This refers to a sum of commodity or amount of tax defined as being a proportionate sum of 1/40.

-This refers to a sum of commodity or amount of tax defined as being a proportionate sum of 1/4 (as distinct from TETARTE (COIN)).
+This refers to a sum of commodity or amount of tax defined as being a proportionate sum of ¼ (25%), a tetarte (τετάρτη) (see ‘Tetarte (coin denomination) (τετάρτη)’).

-This refers to a sum of grain defined in terms of a quarter-medimnos, a tetarteus.
+This refers to a sum of grain expressed in terms of a quarter-medimnos or tetarteus (τεταρτεύς).

-This refers to a sum of commodity or amount of tax defined as being a proportionate sum of 1/30.
+This refers to a sum of commodity or amount of tax expressed as 1/30 in size, a triakoste (τριακοστή).

-This refers to a sum of money for which an amount is provided, but the currency or unit of measure is unknown.
+This refers to a sum of money for which an amount is provided, but the currency or unit of measure is unknown or not preserved.

 Acknowledgement